|A service of the U.S. National Library of Medicine®|

 Where can I find general information about genetic conditions?

 The Handbook provides basic information about genetics in clear language.

 These links provide additional genetics resources that may be useful.

 What glossary definitions help with understanding Renpenning syndrome?

-amino acid ; anus ; atrophy ; cell ; chromosome ; cleft palate ; developmental delay ; DNA ; gene ; gene expression ; inheritance ; mental retardation ; microcephaly ; mutation ; palate ; philtrum ; prevalence ; protein ; recessive ; RNA ; sex chromosomes ; short stature ; stature ; syndrome ; testes ; wasting ; X-linked recessive
+amino acid ; anus ; atrophy ; cell ; chromosome ; cleft palate ; developmental delay ; disability ; DNA ; gene ; gene expression ; glutamine ; inheritance ; inherited ; mental retardation ; microcephaly ; mutation ; palate ; philtrum ; prevalence ; protein ; recessive ; RNA ; sex chromosomes ; short stature ; stature ; syndrome ; testes ; wasting ; X-linked recessive

 You may find definitions for these and many other terms in the Genetics Home Reference Glossary.

 See also Understanding Medical Terminology.

 The resources on this site should not be used as a substitute for professional medical care or advice.
 Users seeking information about a personal genetic disease, syndrome, or condition should consult with a qualified healthcare professional.
 See How can I find a genetics professional in my area? in the Handbook.